Sid Miller (politician): George Soros conspiracy theories

 In 2020, Miller shared George Soros conspiracy theories.
 Miller falsely claimed that Soros was paying protestors involved in protests over the murder of George Floyd.

-2020 presidential election
+Promotion of disinformation on 2020 presidential election

 After Joe Biden's victory against Donald Trump in the 2020 presidential election, Miller repeated Trump's unsubstantiated claims of mass voter fraud.
+He promoted 2000 Mules, a propaganda film by Republican operative Dinesh D'Souza that promoted false claims of mass voter fraud.

 False claims about 2021 Texas power outages

 In February 2021, while Texas was suffering power outages amid a snowstorm, Miller falsely claimed that wind power was primarily at fault for the power outages, and wrote that "We should never build another wind turbine in Texas."

-Lawsuit vs. the U.S. Department of Agriculture
+Lawsuit against the U.S. Department of Agriculture

-In April 2021, Miller filed a lawsuit in his private capacity as a citizen and rancher against the U.S. Federal Government for provisions within the American Rescue Plan Act of 2021 for defining "socially disadvantaged farmers and ranchers" as people of color.
-Miller's filing asserted that the program wrongly excludes "white ethnic groups that have unquestionably suffered" and as such is unconstitutional.
-Lawyers for his case are seeking to make it a class-action suit.
-The suit is sponsored by America First Legal, a group founded by previous members of President Donald Trump's administration, most notably former senior advisor Stephen Miller.
+In April 2021, Miller sued the federal government over provisions within the American Rescue Plan Act of 2021 for defining "socially disadvantaged farmers and ranchers" (eligible for a debt-relief program under the Act) as people of color.
+Miller sued in his individual capacity as a citizen and rancher, rather than in his official capacity as Texas agriculture commissioner.
+Miller's filing asserted that the program unconstitutionally excluded "white ethnic groups that have unquestionably suffered."
+The suit, which plaintiffs aimed to make into a class action, was sponsored by America First Legal, a group founded by former Trump administration officials, most notably former senior advisor Stephen Miller.

+The suit blocked aid to Black farmers for a time.
+In 2022, all parties agreed to the case's dismissal, agreeing that it was moot after Inflation Reduction Act replaced the ARPA debt-relief program with a similar program that made no mention of race.